 Tips to Improve Communication

-- Ask questions to make sure you understand the discharge process and treatment plan.
+- Ask questions to make sure you understand the discharge process, additional procedures, and treatment plan.

 - Get language assistance if English is not your first language.

 - Maintain honest and open communication with your loved one and make sure that their needs are shared with the care team.

 - Stay as informed as possible about your loved one’s condition as possible so you can answer any questions from the care team.